nojaf/telplin/docs/docs/usage.md

 ## Post processing

 Once your signature files are generated, you want to include them in your `fsproj`.
-And inspect each file to see if anything can be trimmed from them.
+Inspect each file to see if anything can be trimmed.
 Signature files are more effective if they contain only the information the module/namespace truly needs to expose.
 All implementation details should be stripped from your signature file.

-<tp-nav previous="./motivation.html"></tp-nav>
+<tp-nav previous="./motivation.html" next="./technical-overview.html"></tp-nav>